ratwolfzero/hopalong_python/README.md

 This program is available in two versions:

-- Basic Version: Calculates and displays the Hopalong attractor.
+- Basic Version: Calculates and displays the Hopalong Attractor.
 - Extended Version: Tracks and visualizes pixel hit counts ("density") and generates statistics on the distribution of these counts.

 ## Color Mapping